 Guide to finding a good training class

-This person should be able to explain the methods used in class and justify them in terms of current research into dog cognition, behaviour and training.
-They should also explain the equipment recommended.
+This person should be able to explain the methods used in class and justify them in terms of current research into dog cognition, emotion, behaviour and training.
+They should also explain any equipment recommended.

 They should provide you with a client and dog profile to complete and discuss this with you before you attend a class with your dog.

-Delta Society recommends 4 puppies in a baby puppy class (up to 6 if space permits and there are at least 2 instructors) and 6 older dogs (up to 8 with 2 instructors).
-The larger the class the less opportunity the instructor has to get to know you and your dog and the greater chance that the class will be generic, rather than catering to the specific needs of class members.
+Delta Institute recommends 4 puppies in a baby puppy class (up to 6 if space permits and there are at least 2 trainers) and 6 older dogs (up to 8 with 2 trainers).
+The larger the class the less opportunity the trainer has to get to know you and your dog and the greater chance that the class will be generic, rather than catering to the specific needs of class members.

 While formal qualifications in dog behaviour and training are desirable they are not mandatory.
-As the industry is unregulated, those conducting training can call themselves experts or specialists without any formal education level, so be sure to explore the experience of the instructor.
-Experience in training security dogs or in the services does not necessarily qualify instructors to conduct companion dog classes.
+As the industry is unregulated, those conducting training may call themselves experts or specialists without any formal education level, so be sure to investigate the experience, education and training philosophy of the trainer.
+Experience in training security dogs or in the services does not necessarily qualify trainers to conduct companion dog classes.
 A trainer with a formal nationally recognised qualification such as the Certificate IV in Companion Animal Services or the Certificate IV in Animal Behaviour and Training are positive indicators of the standard of education and professionalism that you should be seeking.

-The puppy or foundation program should be a defined length and the instructor should explain what you can expect to achieve by its conclusion.
+The puppy or foundation program should be a defined length and the trainer should explain what you can expect to achieve by its conclusion.
 You should receive written notes and homework.

-The instructor should have each lesson planned before the program commences but should retain flexibility to change this to suit the needs of class members.
+The trainer should have each lesson planned before the program commences but should retain flexibility to change this to suit the needs of class members.

 The program should focus on real world exercises rather than the stricter form of competitive obedience.
 Exercises should include sit and down and walking on a loose lead rather than heel.
-The instructor should also be able to advise on common issues owners experience e.g. toilet training and mouthing for puppies and jumping up and walking nicely for older dogs.
-Their recommendations should not be punishment based but should focus on teaching appropriate behaviour and rewarding it.
+The trainer should also be able to advise on common issues that guardians experience e.g. toilet training and mouthing for puppies, and jumping up and walking nicely for older dogs.
+Their recommendations should not be punishment based, they should focus on teaching appropriate behaviour and rewarding it.

-The instructor should establish and maintain a calm atmosphere in class with dogs relaxing on mats when not performing active exercises.
-They should focus on assisting owners to “read” their dogs’ body language and respond to it before the dog becomes concerned.
+The trainer should establish and maintain a calm atmosphere in class with dogs relaxing on mats when not performing active exercises.
+They should focus on assisting guardians to “read” their dogs’ body language and respond to it before the dog becomes concerned.
 Class focus should be on calm relaxed behaviour of people and dogs at all times.

 Companion dog training classes are not suitable for all dogs.
-Some dogs have issues with their behaviour which are not resolvable with training and instructors should have a referral network to assist the owners of these dogs.
-This should include veterinarians and veterinary behaviour consultants.
+Some dogs may have issues with their behaviour which are not resolvable with training.
+Trainers should have a referral network to assist guardians of these dogs.
+This network should include veterinarians and veterinary behaviour consultants.

-Dog training classes play an important role, not just in training the dogs but also in educating owners to manage their dogs responsibly.
-But they should also be fun for owners and dogs.
+Dog training classes play an important role, not just in training dogs but also in educating guardians to manage their dogs responsibly.
+Classes should be fun and productive for both guardians and dogs alike.

-The Delta Society and all Delta Institute certified dog trainers are totally committed to companion dog training using only positive reinforcement (force free) methods and to enriching the relationships between people and their canine friends.
+Delta Institute and Delta Instituted certified dog trainers are committed to dog training using only positive reinforcement (force free) methods and to enriching the relationships between people and their canine friends.

 Trainers listed as Accredited CGC™ Award trainers have completed the associated Delta training program.

-Delta Institute members are entitled to display the Delta Members logo when advertising their business and also have an added benefit in that they can use the following post nominals:
+Delta Institute members are approved to display the Delta Members logo when advertising their business and can use the following post nominals:

 AMDI - Associate Member of the Delta Institute.
-These trainers are financial members of the Delta Institute and have competed the course with us but are not currently providing dog training services
+These trainers are members of the Delta Institute and have competed a nationally accredited course with us, but are not currently providing dog training services.

 MDI (CPDT) - Member of the Delta Institute (Certified Professional Dog Trainer).
-These trainers are financial members of the Delta Institute and have competed the course with us and are actively providing dog training services
+These trainers are members of the Delta Institute, have competed a nationally accredited courses with us and are actively providing dog training services.

 Find a Trainer